berycoin-project/slim2erb/README.md

 cd into YourProject/app/views folder, where your slim files live.

-2:  Download Script.sh file.
+2:  Download slim2erb.sh file.

-3:  Bash script.sh
+3:  bash slim2erb.sh

 wait for few seconds,
 and all your slim files converted into erb equivalent.